AlyGaber0/CBC_HackSAK/README.md

 - **Emergency Room** — 50%+ of ER visits in Quebec are non-urgent; patients flood ERs because there's no structured alternative
 - **Google** — unstructured, anxiety-amplifying, no actionable next step

-ContextMD gives them a structured, asynchronous way to get a competent, evidence-grounded answer to: **"Should I worry about this, and what do I do next?"**
+RéponSanté gives them a structured, asynchronous way to get a competent, evidence-grounded answer to: **"Should I worry about this, and what do I do next?"**

 ---